emsuru/duo-scraper/README.md

 ## 📂 Project background

-This project was submitted as my second solo project in the AI Bootcamp in Ghent, Belgium, 2024.
+This was my second solo project in the AI Bootcamp in Ghent, Belgium, 2024.

 Its main goals were to practice: